gullerya/data-tier/README.md

 # Summary

-DataTier ('tier' from 'to tie') is a service oriented framework, that provides two way binding (Model-View - View-Model, aka MVVM) in the domain of client HTML/Javascript applications.
+`DataTier` ('tier' from 'to tie') is a service oriented framework, that provides two way binding (Model-View - View-Model, aka MVVM) in the domain of client HTML/Javascript applications.
-This library works tightly with [`Observable`](https://github.com/gullerya/object-observer-js#observable-static-properties)-driven event cycle, therefore it comes with an embedded [object-observer.js](https://github.com/gullerya/object-observer-js) library.
+This library works tightly with [`Observable`](https://github.com/gullerya/object-observer-js#observable-static-properties)-driven event cycle, therefore it comes with an embedded [`object-observer.js`](https://github.com/gullerya/object-observer-js) library.

 Yet, it is possible to provide any other `Observable` implementation, if it provides the same functionality.
 In this case you may want to import lightweigth `data-tier` distribution (bundled within npm module as well) without `object-observer.js`.

 #### Support matrix: ![CHROME](https://raw.githubusercontent.com/alrra/browser-logos/master/chrome/chrome_24x24.png) <sub>49+</sub>, ![FIREFOX](https://raw.githubusercontent.com/alrra/browser-logos/master/firefox/firefox_24x24.png) <sub>42+</sub>, ![EDGE](https://raw.githubusercontent.com/alrra/browser-logos/master/edge/edge_24x24.png) <sub>13+</sub>
-Support matrix is currently as wide as that of [object-observer.js](https://github.com/gullerya/object-observer-js), assuming that in most of the cases consumers will not provide their own object-observer, but will use an embedded one.
+Support matrix is currently as wide as that of [`object-observer.js`](https://github.com/gullerya/object-observer-js), assuming that in most of the cases consumers will not provide their own object-observer, but will use an embedded one.

 #### Backlog: